 The Story of You & Me

-Stories ranged from tales of childhood japes to recounting a series of trapdoors in someone’s life that caused them to keep falling down.
+Highly personal stories recorded ranged from tales of childhood japes to recounting a series of trapdoors in someone’s life that caused them to keep falling down.

 “The workshop was one of my highlights of 2018.
 I had wanted to make a tribute to my mum, who died this year, and making a book about part of her life that was important to her was a perfect way of doing this.
 I’m not sure how I would have approached it without the workshop, and perhaps I still wouldn’t have got round to it.
 Working on the whole process, from writing to binding, felt very empowering and slightly cathartic.
 It certainly made me feel close to my mum and it would have made her very happy and proud.”
 (Vanessa, workshop participant, Hexham)

 The next version of the project was made for the wider public.
 Alongside a kit people received in the post, I produced a video series for people to learn the book-making at their own pace, from their own homes.